 Cat overpopulation is a serious issue.

-In 2020, the approach of the Pet Compassion Centers pivoted from merely providing funding for spays/neuters to supporting the local shelters with veterinary care, spay/neuter surgeries, and community program development.
+In 2020, the approach of the Pet Compassion Centers pivoted from funding spays/neuters to providing spay/neuter surgeries, veterinary care and community program development to our area shelters.
 The Pet Compassion Centers has been operating as a nonprofit veterinary clinic since receiving our premise permit.
 In 2021, we spayed/neutered and provided essential veterinary care to over 2,000 cats from our small municipal shelters in the tri-state area that otherwise would not have veterinary support.
 Our spay/neuter veterinarian has ASPCA High Quality/High Volume Training.
 In addition, our partnerships with the GreaterGood, RescueBank, and Wings of Rescue have resulted in thousands of pounds of pet food being available to deserving shelters and rescues.
 Since the start of the COVID pandemic, we have leveraged those partnerships to transport over 3,000 cats and a few hundred dogs to areas where the demand is greater and they will be quickly adopted into loving new homes!

 As we shifted our focus from community spay/neuter to supporting our local municipal shelters in 2020, our purpose has not changed.
 We seek to divert intake and help shelters manage the populations they have in their care through offering low-cost veterinary medicine, program support, and pet transport to rescue partners in other areas of the country.
 All of these methods reduce taxpayer dollars spent on the endless housing of animals who cannot find their way out of the shelter.
 Getting pets fixed and out on national transport to be adopted moves pets more quickly and in greater numbers out of government-paid care.
 Also, supporting pet owners who need assistance with supplies and veterinary care in order to keep their pets diverts unnecessary shelter intake.
 Many of our shelter partners have repeatedly remarked that we are a source of sanity in the madness.